Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Preliminaries

-\paragraph{VLMs for CZSL} Large pre-trained VLMs such as CLIP~\citep{CLIP} have recently been utilized by CSP~\citep{csp_iclr23} for the CZSL task.
+\textbf{VLMs for CZSL.} Large pre-trained VLMs such as CLIP~\cite{CLIP} have recently been utilized by CSP~\cite{csp_iclr23} for the CZSL task.
 The core idea of CSP is to represent the text embeddings of states in $\mathcal{S}$ and objects in $\mathcal{O}$ as learnable parameters and contextualize them with the hard prompt template ``\emph{a photo of} $[\texttt{s}] [\texttt{o}]$'' as the input of the CLIP text encoder, where $[\texttt{s}]\in \mathcal{S}$ and $[\texttt{o}]\in\mathcal{O}$.
 Given an image $\mathbf{x}$, by using the cosine similarity ($\texttt{cos}$) as the logit, the class probability of the composition $y$ is defined as $p_{\boldsymbol{\theta}}(y|\mathbf{x})=\texttt{softmax}(\texttt{cos}(\mathbf{v},\mathbf{t}_y))$, where $\boldsymbol{\theta}$ are the $\lvert\mathcal{S}\rvert+\lvert\mathcal{O}\rvert$ learnable parameters, $\mathbf{v}$ and $\mathbf{t}_y$ are the image feature and class text embedding, respectively.

 In training, the prediction $p_{\boldsymbol{\theta}}(\hat{y}|\mathbf{x})$ is supervised by multi-class cross-entropy loss.
 In CZSL testing, a test image is recognized by finding the compositional class $c\in\mathcal{C}$ which has the maximum $\texttt{cos}(\mathbf{v},\mathbf{t}_c)$.
-The CSP method is simple, parameter-efficient, and largely outperforms traditional approaches.
+The CSP method is simple, parameters efficient, and it largely outperforms traditional approaches.
 However, due to the lack of diversity and informativeness in prompting, the zero-shot capability of CLIP is not fully exploited by CSP for the CZSL task.